joelewis101/blantyreESBL/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# dassimKlebs
+# blantyreESBL

 <!-- badges: start -->
 <!-- badges: end -->

-The dassimKlebs R package contains data and code to replicate the analysis of the manuscript:
+The blantyreESBL R package contains data and code to replicate the analysis of the manuscript:

 <br />